 - Play one of the most popular blues progressions ever

-A chord progression is a succession of musical chords, which are three or more notes sounded simultaneously.
-(The exception to this rule are power chords, which only have two, but we’ll get to that soon.)
-Chord progressions form the foundation for harmony and establish a tonality or the ‘general mood’ of a song.
+A chord progression is a succession of musical chords.
+It forms the foundation for harmony and establish a tonality or the ‘general mood’ of a song—and, yes, it’s also based on scales.

 These progressions are typically indicated by a series of Roman numerals, which themselves point to the notes of a major scale.
 For instance, the “III” and “V” chords in the key of C major refer to chords whose root notes are the scale’s major third and perfect fifth, respectively: an E and a G major chord.
 And if those Roman numerals are lowercased—“iii” and “iv”—then you’ll want to play an E minor and G minor.